Department of Management Science and Statistics

 STA 7023.
 Applied Linear Statistical Models.
 (3-0) 3 Credit Hours.

 Prerequisite: Consent of instructor.
 An in-depth study of regression and analysis of variance models.
 Topics include multiple regression and model building, multiple and partial correlation, analysis of residuals, analysis of variance, multivariate analysis of variance, analysis of variance as regression analysis, generalized linear model, and applications of statistical models to problems in business.
 Computer software packages such as SAS or SPSS will be used for data analysis.
 This course is designed for doctoral students in Business and cannot be applied to a Master of Science degree in Applied Statistics without consent of the instructor and prior approval from the Graduate Advisor of Record.
-Differential Tuition: $387.
+This course has Differential Tuition.

 STA 7211.
 Doctoral Research.
 (0-0) 1 Credit Hour.